 Context and objectives

+GARMON is an application project with the Flemish administration.
 The proof-of-concept study focuses on the development of a garden monitor through the integration of existing remote sensing techniques.
 Both airborne and spaceborne remote sensing technologies will be combined and its potential to locate and characterise garden and garden complexes will be explored.

-- a methodology to map the location and size of gardens;
+- A methodology to map the location and size of gardens.

-- a methodology to map different garden components, e.g. calculation of area of and ratio’s between different garden cover components (trees, grass, low green, sealed surface, and water);
+- A methodology to map different garden components, e.g. calculation of area of and ratio’s between different garden cover components (trees, grass, low green, sealed surface, and water)

-- a methodology to map different garden components, e.g. calculation of area of and ratio’s between different garden cover components (trees, grass, low green, sealed surface, and water) derived from Pléiades/Sentinel2.
+- A methodology to map different garden components, e.g. calculation of area of and ratio’s between different garden cover components (trees, grass, low green, sealed surface, and water) derived from Pleiades/Sentinel2.

-Expected products and services
+Products and services

 - Dataset (map) of garden parcels in Flanders

-- Thematic information (vegetation map or different components, private,…) of the study areas and/or Flanders
+- Thematic information (vegetation map or different components, private,…) of the study areas and/or Flanders.

 |Vlaamse overheid - Departement Omgeving